Symposia at the United Nations

 and the Center for Applied Linguistics

-invite you to contribute to a symposium on
+invites you to a symposium on

 Language, the Sustainable Development Goals, and Vulnerable Populations